lejocodes/vb-tasks/INTERVIEW_QUESTIONS.md

 ## 5. Code Quality & Best Practices

-### Question 5.1 🟢
+### Question 5.1 🟡
-**Q:** Looking at the codebase, what TypeScript/C# features are being used to improve type safety?
+**Q:** How would you implement end-to-end type safety from the database to the UI in this application?
+What tools and patterns would you use?

 **Looking for:**
-- Enums for constants
-- Interfaces for contracts
-- Generic types
-- Strict null checks
-- Union types (TypeScript)
+- Code generation from OpenAPI
+- Shared type definitions
+- Runtime validation (Zod/similar)
+- Type guards implementation
+- API contract testing
+- Build-time type checking

 ### Question 5.2 🟡
 **Q:** How would you add unit tests for `src/app/core/services/task.service.ts`?
 What would you test?